-The use of the terrestrial segment of the L-band is governed by the Maastricht Special Arrangement, 2002, as revised in Constanţa in 2007.
+The use of the terrestrial segment of the 1452-1492 MHz band is governed by the Maastricht Special Arrangement, 2002, as revised in Constanţa in 2007 (MA02revCO07).
 The Constanţa revision of the Maastricht agreement opens the band (originally identified for T-DAB) for mobile multimedia systems and provides a significant flexibility to administrations in terms of technology use in this band at a national basis.
-The satellite segment of the L-Band has been designated for use by Satellite Digital Audio Broadcasting Systems by ECC Decision (03)02.
+The satellite segment of the 1452-1492 MHz band has been designated for use by Satellite Digital Audio Broadcasting Systems by ECC Decision (03)02.

-Although the revision of the Maastricht agreement in Constanţa in 2007 extended the utilization of the band to mobile multimedia systems and allowed a more flexible utilization, and there are some countries that have provided authorisations for terrestrial sound broadcast in the L band there are licenses given in some countries, the L-Band remains to this day, unused in most European countries as the appropriate usage had not emerged yet.
+Although the revision of the Maastricht agreement in Constanţa in 2007 broadened the possible utilization of the band to mobile multimedia systems and allowed a more flexible utilization, and some countries have issued licenses for terrestrial sound broadcast in the 1452-1479.5 MHz band, the 1452-1479.5 MHz band remains to this day, unused in most European countries as the appropriate usage has not emerged yet.

-Despite the current situation, it should be noted that there is political interest within CEPT and a potential for having a harmonised solution for the use on this band across Europe.
-Consequently, the objective of the study presented in this ECC Report is to identify which future use(s) of the 1452-1492 MHz band would be the most appropriate for CEPT.
+Nevertheless, it should be noted that there is both political interest within CEPT and a real opportunity to foster/for an effective and harmonised use of this band across Europe.
+Consequently, the objective of the study presented in this ECC Report is to identify which future use(s) of the 1452-1492 MHz band would be the most appropriate for CEPT, on the basis of an impact analysis /Ger propose to delete this addition].

 The following steps are considered in the study:

-Identification of objective and relevant criteria to assess the impact(s) of an implementation;
+Identification of objective and relevant criteria for the assessment of candidate applications/ for candidate application assessment;

 Assessment of the relevant candidate applications according to the criteria;

+Identification of which future use(s) of 1452-1492 MHz band would be the most appropriate for CEPT;/ Identification of the most appropriate future candidate(s) for the future use of 1452-1492 MHz in CEPT;

-Identification whether further regulatory measures may be required to accommodate candidate applications, including the development of the least restrictive technical conditions for the application(s) retained, if appropriate.
+Identification of whether further regulatory measures may be required to accommodate candidate applications./ Identification of further regulatory measures required to enable candidate applications, including the development of the least restrictive technical conditions for the application(s) retained, if appropriate.

+Development of a proposed set of least restrictive technical conditions for the application(s) retained, if appropriate.

+Germany:

+Identification of objective and relevant criteria to assess the impact(s) of an implementation of each possible current and future applications in this band (e.g. economy of scale, compatibility with the current regulatory framework, timeframe for availability of equipment on a large scale, possibility to combine/share with other applications, social and economic benefits, current and planned use of this band within and outside CEPT,…);

+Identification whether further regulatory measures may be required to accommodate candidate applications;

+Assessment of relevant candidate applications according to approved criteria;

+Comparison of the different requirements and solutions that emerge from the possible candidates;

+Proposal to the WG FM: which future use(s) of the 1452-1492 MHz band would be the most appropriate for CEPT and, if necessary, which associated regulatory framework may need to be developed;

+Proposal to the WGFM to develop least restrictive technical conditions for the application(s) retained, if appropriate.

 [to be further developed as appropriate]]